 Student observes, assists with and performs procedures in the clinical setting.
 This course prepares the student for application of classroom knowledge in Required participation includes 2 days per week at a contracted clinical education site for 12 weeks after completion of the introductory phase of 4 weeks at the school.
-This is a non-credited required course.
-Corequisites: RADM 120, RNTM 103.
+This is a graded course non-credited.